-On January 16, 2009 the Compensation Committee granted stock options to all of the Named Executive Officers, with the exception of the Chief Executive Officer.
-These stock options have an exercise price of \$5.47, which represents the average trading price of the common shares of the Corporation for the five trading days preceding the grant date; the options vest at an annual rate of 25%, starting on the first anniversary of the date of the grant.
+On November 23 and December 1, 2009 the Board of Directors granted 80,000 and 75,000 stock options, respectively, to David Langlois and Don Freschi.
+These stock options have an exercise price of \$5.11 and \$5.25 respectively, which represents the average trading price of the common shares of the Corporation for the five trading days preceding the grant date; the options vest at an annual rate of 25%, starting on the first anniversary of the date of the grant.
 The options expire six years from their date of grant.
-The number of options granted to each Named Executive Officer represented 77% of his base salary divided by the options' fair market value, as estimated using the Black-Scholes model, of \$2.46 per common share.
+The number of options granted to David.
+Langlois and Don Freschi represented 145% and 140%, respectively, of their base salary divided by the options' respective fair market value, as estimated using the Black-Scholes model, of \$1.75 and \$1.83 per common share.
+David Langlois' and Don Freschi's respective annualized total direct compensation for the year 2010 is positioned at or higher than the median of the Comparative Group.